IRA Contribution Calculator: Roth, Traditional, and SEP IRAs

 There is no catch-up provision for SEP-IRAs, as there is with other types of retirement plans.

-SEP IRAs are available to any size business and are easily established by adopting Form 5305-SEPPDF, a SEP prototype, or an individually designed plan document.
+SEP IRAs are available to any size business and are easily established by adopting Form 5305-SEP, a SEP prototype, or an individually designed plan document.

 Please note: If Form 5305-SEP is used, you cannot have any other retirement plan (except another SEP).
-There is no filing requirement for the employer and only the employer contributes to traditional IRAs (SEP-IRAs) set up for each eligible employee.
+There is no filing requirement for the employer, and only the employer makes contributions for themselves and each eligible employee.
+Employees do not contribute.
 Additionally, the employee is always 100% vested in (or, has ownership of) all SEP-IRA money.

 Learn more: What Is a SEP IRA and How Does It Work?